All Episodes

 Proof of cooperation between Iran and Syria in the proliferation and development of weapons of mass destruction was brought to light Monday in Jane's Defense Weekly, which reported that dozens of Iranian engineers and 15 Syrian officers were killed in a July 23rd accident in Syria.

-According to the report cited by Channel 10, uh remember this is this Jerusalem Post is the is the source here.
+According to the report cited by Channel 10, I remember this Jerusalem Post is the source here.

 Now, this report comes on the heels of criticism leveled by the Syrians at the U.S., accusing it of spreading false claims of Syrian nuclear activity in cooperation with North Korea to excuse an alleged Israeli air incursion over the country this month.